Solaire · May 19, 2026

 - Cap: 40% of total eligible cost

-- Average grant for a business: approximately $45,000
+- Average grant for a business: about $45,000

 - Maximum capacity: up to 1 MW per account